Back to Basics: Understanding copyright infringement

 Questions of copyright infringement are commonly addressed with the support of specialist media and entertainment lawyers, particularly where creative works are being exploited, adapted or distributed.

-Infringement comprises, broadly, civil offences of primary and secondary infringement.
+Infringement comprises, broadly, civil wrongs of primary and secondary infringement.

-Then there are various acts described as “secondary infringement”, i.e. (i) importing an infringing copy; (ii) possessing or dealing with an infringing copy; and (iii) providing the means for making an infringing copy.
+Then there are various acts described as “secondary infringement”, i.e. (i) importing an infringing copy; (ii) possessing or dealing with an infringing copy; (iii) providing the means for making an infringing copy; (iv) permitting the use of premises for an infringing performance; and (v) providing the apparatus for an infringing performance and the like.
+Unlike (strict liability) primary infringement, secondary infringement will require knowledge, or reason to believe, that the copies or uses are infringing.

 There are a number of exceptions to the various prohibitions on using copyright works, which permit copying in certain circumstances, for example under the English law “fair dealing” exception (not to be conflated or confused with the US law concept of “fair use”), which essentially includes non-commercial activities such as education, and review or criticism, provided that it is used genuinely and fairly for those purposes and has appropriate acknowledgement.

 Over in the US, in the case of apparent unauthorised copying of a protected work, a work based on protected material will need to be sufficiently “transformative” of that original work in order to avoid a charge of copyright infringement.
-Here in the UK, a key question will be whether there is a substantial similarity between substantial parts of the two works.
+Here in the UK, a key question will be whether the defendant reproduced a substantial parts of the protect work.
 Similarity alone is insufficient; truly independent creations will not infringe.

 Taking the second of those issues first, the “substantial part” test is a highly significant, but difficult to define, concept.
 It can be subjective, which is to say there is no single, set definition of what constitutes a substantial part.
 At one extreme, obviously, a verbatim lifting of whole scenes, or acts, or indeed a whole screenplay, from a protected work will constitute a substantial part.
-But at the other extreme, copyright has been found to exist in short four or five word extracts.
+But at the other extreme, copyright has been found to exist in very short extracts, provided they reflect the author’s own intellectual creation.
 And there is a lot of ground in between, which makes it difficult to assess in any given case what constitutes a substantial part.

 Likewise “substantial similarity” can be difficult to assess, and will depend on an analysis of the two works in question.
 The relevant material in respect of which the similarity will be assessed is protected material; ideas, themes, concepts, facts, and other non-protectable material will be filtered out prior to assessing substantiality.